salehak/salehak/README.md

 - 🔄 **Automation & Cloud** (Google Cloud, AWS, API integrations)

 ### 📌 Featured Projects
-🔹 [**Taxi Demand in NYC Based on Events and Weather**](https://github.com/salehak/yellow-taxi-demand) - Predicting rental prices using time series modeling.
+🔹 [**Taxi Demand in NYC Based on Events and Weather**](https://github.com/salehak/yellow-taxi-demand) - Predicting demand for yellow taxis in a year using modeling.

 ### 🎯 Currently Working On
 - 🎓 Applying for **Graduate & Junior Data Science & Analytics Roles**